qml.devices.DefaultTensor

 • contraction_optimizer (str) – The contraction path optimizer to use for the computation of local expectation values.
 For more information on the optimizer options accepted by quimb, see the quimb’s tensor_contract documentation.
 Default is "auto-hq".

 • local_simplify (str) – The simplification sequence to apply to the tensor network for computing local expectation values.
+At present, this argument can only be provided when the TN method is used.
 For a complete list of available simplification options, see the quimb’s full_simplify documentation.
 Default is "ADCRS".

 Example: